10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 People can filter and analyze data further using specific criteria or add additional values not currently displayed in a chart with Domo's unique elements.
 Your team can easily create data stories and generate insights to increase performance and drive decision-making.

 If you're trying to turn dashboard examples into something you can actually run across the business, the platform pieces matter.
-Domo BI and the broader Domo Platform bring data integration, transformation, governance, and visualization together, so teams are not juggling disconnected tools just to publish a trusted KPI.
+Domo BI and the broader Domo Platform bring data integration, transformation, governance, and visualization together, so teams aren't juggling disconnected tools just to publish a trusted KPI.

 For data teams, that "all in one place" model also means fewer brittle handoffs.
 Domo Integration supports 1,000+ connectors, data federation for querying cloud data warehouses without moving data, and content certification for governed datasets.
 And for operational use cases, a live cache engine like Adrenaline helps dashboards refresh with the kind of responsiveness people expect when they're monitoring active work.